-In our initial risk assessments over 2018 (which we continue to update), we have identified a number of key areas of focus for a potential Brexit impact, including:
+In our initial risk assessments we started before 2020 (which we continue to update), we have identified a number of key areas of focus for a potential Brexit impact, including:

 Here at Peak Scientific we have full confidence in the skill and expertise of our administrative and logistical teams and their understanding of export procedures to be able to cope with and adapt swiftly to any changes necessitated by Brexit.
 Our established Brexit project group has fully assessed each area and likely impacts have been evaluated.

 Furthermore, we maintain close partnerships with a network of leading freight forwarders and agents who have international status.
 Together we are ready and prepared to adapt and respond to any potential added complexities – short term or long term – that may arise from Brexit in the event of tariffs being introduced on trade between the UK and EU.

 Brexit and implications for CE Marking